dliu12/OsakaJapaneseFusion/README.md

 # OsakaJapaneseFusion
-Official Page for Osaka Japanese Restaurant
+Official Page for the Osaka Japanese Restaurant.